-Welcome!
-This Is Where Things Start To Get Better
+This Is Where Things Start To Get Better.

-Welcome to my NJ Divorce Course (it begins about half-way down this page.)
+Welcome to my NJ Divorce Course (the course itself begins about half-way down this page.)

 I designed this course specifically to help people who are considering getting a divorce in New Jersey understand the NJ divorce process, and to learn their options.